 By implementing AML measures, firms contribute to the global fight against financial crime and help prevent the movement of funds derived from criminal activities.
 Non-compliance can also result in significant legal and financial penalties, as well as potential criminal charges.
 AML regulations ensure that firms meet their legal obligations and avoid potential legal repercussions.

 Protecting reputation is another key benefit.
 By adhering to AML regulations, firms demonstrate their commitment to ethical business practices and safeguard their reputation in the eyes of customers, partners, and regulators.
 Implementing AML measures helps firms identify and manage risks associated with money laundering and terrorist financing.
-By conducting thorough due diligence on customers and transactions, firms can better assess the potential risks involved in their business relationships.
+By conducting thorough due diligence on customers, firms can better assess the potential risks involved in their business relationships.

 Who must firms register with?

 As of September 2021, the UK’s anti-money laundering (AML) regulations require certain types of businesses and individuals to register and be supervised for AML purposes.
 The specific regulatory bodies responsible for supervising these businesses may vary depending on the sector.
 It is important to note that regulations are continuously changing, so it’s important to refer to the most up-to-date sources for accurate information.

 All businesses falling under these regulations need oversight from a supervisory body.
 A business might already be under supervision, possibly due to authorisation from the Financial Conduct Authority (FCA) or affiliation with a professional organisation such as the Law Society.
 If you are being supervised by the FCA or a recognised professional body like the Association of Chartered Certified Accountants, there is no requirement for you to register with HMRC.

 Here is an outline of the different types of businesses that may need to register for AML purposes and the potential supervisory bodies they might fall under: